EPCCed/Activities/Activities/Sort/Readme.md

 * As many smaller boxes as there are colours - these are the sorting sinks.
 * A timer (digital or analogue) that can count down 30s or 1min.
-* A sheet of A3 with a pen sticky dots to note the number of objects sorted int the allotted time.
+* A sheet of A3 with a pen sticky dots to note the number of objects sorted in the allotted time.

 Label each of the coloured object sinks, i.e. boxes, with the colour that it is supposed to act as a sink for - you can either print a label or get coloured boxes/bucket that match the colour of the objects that you are trying to sort - you could also label these.

 Note it is helpful to use labels that are both coloured and have the written name of the colour.
 This allows for both young children who cannot yet read and also for participants who have colour blindness.

 Labels are available to download at: [pdf&nbsp;file](pdf/SortingLabels.pdf)

 You can be as sophisticated or as simple as you like.
 Three examples are given below, ranging in price and sophistication.

 Simple boxes can be used, similar to those found in a stationery cupboard at work:

 ![Simple boxes](imgs/setup1.png)